WASHINGTON, D.C. | July 13, 2010 -

 Thank you Chairman Miller, and good afternoon to our distinguished witnesses from inside and outside the federal government.
 This is a far-reaching piece of legislation, and we value the multiple perspectives you bring.

-The April 5th Massey mine explosion that took the lives of 29 West Virginians was a mining tragedy the likes of which our nation had not seen in four decades.
+Massey mine explosion that took the lives of 29 West Virginians was a mining tragedy the likes of which our nation had not seen in four decades.
 We all share a goal of preventing such a tragedy from ever happening again.

 Over the years, Congress has taken repeated steps to improve mine safety.
 Yet as this loss reminds us, more work must be done to modernize our laws, toughen penalties on bad actors, and ensure federal agencies are fulfilling their oversight and enforcement responsibilities.